VTL-Community/VTLTech/Guidelines.md

 Additional content-types not specified in this document MAY BE supported by a specific implementation and SHALL BE selected through this header.

-The submitted payload and the returned result SHOULD be encoded in UTF-8; when not otherwise specified, the HTTP `POST` method SHOULD be used.
+The returned result and the submitted payload (where applicable) SHOULD be encoded in UTF-8; when not otherwise specified, the HTTP `GET` method SHOULD be used.

-### `/dataset` endpoint
+### `/datapoints` endpoint

-This endpoint returns the description and/or contents of one or more datasets specified in the body argument with their aliases.
+This endpoint returns the description and/or contents of all datasets, or of only one dataset if its known alias is specified in the URL as the last path element.

-The body argument MUST BE a JSON object, whose keys MUST refer to a VTL alias, known to the web service, and whose corresponding values MUST be JSON objects with the following properties:

-1. `"data"`: a mandatory string property indicating whether the content of datasets should be included in the response.
-It MAY have the values `"none"`, `"data"`, `"cols"` or `"rows"`.
-If `"none"` is used, data SHOULD NOT be included in the response.
-If `"cols"` is used, data SHOULD be serialized in columnar format, as a JSON object with array values.
-If `"rows"` is used, data SHOULD BE serialized in row format, as an array of JSON objects.
-If `"data"` or another value is used, data SHOULD BE present in the response serialized with a format chosen by implementation.
+The web service SHOULD accept also a `data` URL parameter, that MAY assume one of the following values:

+* `"none"`: is used, data SHOULD NOT be included in the response.
+* `"cols"`: indicates that data content SHOULD BE present in the response serialized in column format, as a JSON object with array values, one for each column.
+* `"rows"`: indicates that data content SHOULD BE present in the response serialized in row format, as an array of JSON objects, one for each row.
+* `"data"`: indicates that data content SHOULD BE present in the response serialized with a format chosen by implementation.

-The response MUST BE a JSON object, where each key MUST correspond to exactly one of the aliases specified in the request body argument.
-Each value MUST BE a JSON object containing the following
+When retrieving only one specified dataset, the response SHOULD BE a JSON object containing the following properties:
-properties:

 1. `"structure"`:    a mandatory string property identifying the structure of the VTL dataset;
 2. `"description"`:  An optional string property describing the contents of the dataset;